-Auto-Buddering occurs when shatter or taffy is contained in an area with increased heat or humidity.
-This causes the material to turn from a hard candy like texture, to a soft budder form.
-A high degree of agitation is also considered to cause auto-buddering.
-Imperfections in the shatter or taffy may also contribute to the nucleation of the concentrate and cause it to turn from clear to a type of murky colour and consistency.
+Auto-buddering occurs when shatter or taffy is contained in an area with increased heat or humidity.
+This causes the material to turn from a hard candy-like texture to a soft budder form.
+A high degree of agitation can likewise cause auto-buddering.
+Imperfections in the shatter or taffy may also contribute to the nucleation of the concentrate and cause it to turn from clear to a murky colour and consistency.

-A lot of strains that are abundant in terpenes tend to suffer from auto-buddering more regularly than stains that contain a lower amount of terpenes.
-Concentrates that have been subjected to auto-buddering are not harmful and are safe to use.
-Many connoisseurs of marijuana concentrates actually prefer shatter that has gone through auto-buddering as they tend to have a richer amount of terpenes and flavours.
+Strains abundant in terpenes tend to suffer from auto-buddering more commonly.
+Concentrates that have undergone auto-buddering are not harmful and are safe to use.
+Many connoisseurs of cannabis concentrates actually prefer shatter that has gone through auto-buddering, as it tends to have richer terpene levels and flavours.

 Use of Term